Kiloutre/TKMovesets/README.md

 - Modify displayed move list in training mode
 - Import animations from other characters
 - Import a moveset and edit it live: small changes made to the moveset are instantly mirrored in-game
+- Keybinds for pre-configured actions such as quick import, more in the future

 #### Other
 - Support for multiple translations (help wanted!), for now English, Japanese & French are supported